 - Oakley – tough, durable and enhanced colors

 Again, for this category we have one clear winner.
-Costa Del Mar’s heritage is in blue-water fishing and the Tuna Alley in Blue Mirror (10% VLT) is, in our opinion, the finest saltwater fishing sunglasses on the market.
-You have the choice of glass polycarbonate/Trivex – it just depends on weight versus scratch resistance.
+Costa Del Mar’s heritage is in blue-water fishing – where UV rays are strong – and the Tuna Alley in Blue Mirror (10% VLT) is, in our opinion, the finest pair of saltwater fishing sunglasses on the market and offers great UV protection.
+You have the choice of glass or polycarbonate lenses/Trivex lenses- it just depends on weight versus hardness.
 If you are the kind of person who’ll care for these with kid gloves (and they deserve it) then go for the lighter polymers, but if you are little harder on your gear, like many fishermen, glass is a better choice to avoid scratches.

 Best polarized sunglasses for fishing in low light conditions

 This was a shootout between the Smith Low Light Ignitors (VLT 40%) and the Costa Del Mar Sunrise Silver Mirrors (VLT 25%).
 Both are excellent glasses design for fishing in lower light while still offering UV protection.
 The purpose of these are to extend your polaroiding window by an hour or two at either end of the day – something which is vital as for must of us our fishing time is limited.
 We love the Sunrise Silver Mirrors, but we’ve given the nod to the Low Light Ignitors for one reason – for most users these are a specialist pair of sunglasses.

 By that we mean, these low light glasses won’t be your main sunglasses – they just let too much light through for bright days.
 They are more of a secret weapon – ideal for whipping out as the sun drops lower in the sky and you begin to see fish that your fishing buddies can no longer make out.